• Skip to main content

 uncooked smashed baby potatoes on baking sheet with olive oil, salt, and pepper

 Serve smashed potatoes warm with your favorite toppings.
-I've listed some topping ideas below.
-Or serve them alongside sauteed green beans or baked asparagus for a well-rounded vegetable combination.
+I've listed some ideas below.

 Of course, there are endless toppings for smashed potatoes right out of the oven.
 Here are some favorites.

-• Serve these potatoes as the perfect side for a grilled Reuben sandwich or juicy NY strip.
+• Serve these potatoes as the perfect side for a homemade Reuben sandwich or juicy NY strip.

 • Everyone loves crispy potatoes with crustless quiche for breakfast.